TAN DUN: MARTIAL ARTS CYCLE

 Debussy on 5th Avenue

-DEBUSSY ON 5th AVENUE is Magdalena's first album that will be released during social distancing.
+DEBUSSY ON 5th AVENUE was produced during the pandemic, in lockdown.
 It features the celebrated cycles for piano solo by Claude Debussy: Estampes and two books of Images.
 Why 5th Avenue?
-Stay tuned for more details about the new and innovative way the album was recorded.
+The album was produced using the Yamaha Disklavier technology.
+The recording took place at the Yamaha Piano Salon on New York City's 5th Avenue.

 "Baczewska reads the mind of the composer."